billbuchanan/esecurity/unit03_hashing/lab/README.md

 Words:

-Number of tests for each:
+Number of tests for each sequence tried:

 What happens when you take the “--increment” flag away?

-B.8
+## B.8
 We can focus on given letters, such as where we add a letter or a digit at the end:
 <pre>
 hashcat -a 3 -m 1000 file.txt password?l